theabhisheksinha/CAST-HL-SBOM-IN/CYCLONEDX_SUPPORT.md

 ### ✅ CAST Highlight Data Integration

+#### **Accurate Application Metadata**

+As of v2.1.2, the application name is now correctly displayed in the CycloneDX metadata.
+The `component.name` field in the metadata section now shows the actual application name (e.g., "WebGoat") instead of "Unknown", providing more accurate and useful information in the SBOM.

 #### **Clean Property Names**

 As of v2.1.1, all property names have been standardized by removing the 'cast:' prefix, resulting in cleaner, more consistent output.
 For example: